 Nourish, nurture and connect

-Family caregivers of Alzheimer’s and other dementias, please join us for a full day retreat of caring for the caregiver that offers techniques to reduce stress and create a home self-care practice.
+Family or professional caregivers of Alzheimer’s and other dementias, please join us for an online retreat experience of self-care just for you.
+Our online retreats are free or by donation and offers techniques to reduce stress, increase patience and create a home self-care practice.
+You can register now for these offerings.

 Email Melissa to book your customized workshop for professional caregivers.